 We must get in touch with the spiritual system of our ancestors.
-What you now worship is a repackaged version of the knowledge and wisdom of the ancients.
+What you now worship is a repackaged version of the knowledge and wisdom of ancient Africans.
 It was misunderstood.
-Believing in someone else’s understanding is killing us from the inside out.
+Believing in someone else’s understanding of this beautiful and empowering spiritual system is killing us from the inside out.

-We see the fruits of that message in the condition of our communities nationwide.
+We see the fruits of that message in the condition of our communities nationwide and worldwide.

 Many great nations were built in Africa before colonialism.
 High Self-esteem, self-respect, and Self-efficacy was a major key to that success.

 To continue holding on to toxic doctrines means that as a people we will succeed in spite of our beliefs not because of them.
-Those few that overcome the slave mentality will be the heroic exceptions.
+Those few that overcome this toxic mentality will be the heroic exceptions.

 We cannot afford to leave our brand of religion unexamined any longer.
-Our survival depends on us being self-assertive, conscious, and believing that we are worthy of and have the right to life, liberty and the pursuit of happiness in this country and around the world.
+Our survival depends on us being self-assertive, conscious, having high self-esteem, and believing that we are worthy of and have the right to life, liberty and the pursuit of happiness in this country and around the world.